costinm/uki-stub/README.md

 the user trusted key should be used, and rotated as needed, each user has their own key, on some secure build machine only.

+Most other specs around UKI and boot loaders - ask yourself is the complexity and risk associated with even more layers on top of the already complex uEFI is really worth it, and if learning 10 more config formats and tools (that keep changing and are different between distros) provide any real benefit to you.